-Aechmea Fasciata - Long Lasting Color
+Aechmea Fasciata - Silver Vase Plant

 Aechmea fasciata (also known as the Urn Plant or Silver Vase Plant) are one of the most popular bromeliad species.